farrantch/Pipes/README.md

 # Pipes
-A pipeline ..... for managing your pipelines
+A pipeline ..... for managing your pipelines.

 The purpose of this project is to manage many CodePipeline's within an organization across multiple accounts.
 Each pipeline belongs to a Scope that logically separates the permissions of each pipeline.